IQSS/dss-rbuild/README.md

 Strip down the core (the walkthrough of the package structure), and rearrange things around that.

-Main refocus:
+### Main refocus:

 (0) Do graphical overview at the start
 (1) Have the RStudio bit be separate, focus on Devtools.
-(2) Have sections on Vignettes
+(2) Have sections on Vignettes ?
 (3)Tool-agnostic - a lot of the ideas should be sufficiently abstract that it's easy to see how you might solve the same problems with a different tools.

+### Questions

+1. Build section okay?
+2. No vignette section for now
+3.